-Use an acid exfoliant as a toner to clear away dead cells, built up keratin, smooth skin and unclog pores.
+Use an acid exfoliant as a toner to clear away dead cells, built up keratin and sebaceous filaments as well as smooth skin and unclog pores.
 Use a BHA containing product if you have oily, combination or acne-prone skin.
 If you have normal, dry or ageing skin, use an AHA product.
 For sensitive skin look for products with PHA or lactic acid.

 Step 3: Treat

 Use a serum to hydrate your skin and Vitamin C to brighten and provide anti-oxidant protection regardless of your skin type.
 In this step you’ll also add any additional products to target specific concerns like dark spots, acne, texture and wrinkles.
 If you have a problem with hyperpigmentation, add alpha arbutin or kojic acid in this step.
 If active acne breakouts are a concern, add benzoyl peroxide spot treatment in this step before the serums.
 For texture, scarring or wrinkles, you can add azelaic acid in this step.

 Hydrate your skin and lock-in moisture for a dewy complexion.
 This step also helps protect and maintain your skin barrier.
 For oily, combination or acne-prone skin, opt for a light moisturising lotion.
 For large pores, oily or acne-prone skin, look for a product that contains niacinamide.
 If you have dry or ageing skin, look for a moisturising cream.
 Follow up with a face oil if you have dry or mature skin.